openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/establish_grading_policy.rst

 The control for the grade range is at the top of the Grading page.

 .. image:: ../../../shared/building_and_running_chapters/Images/grade_range.png
-  :alt: Image of the Grade Range control
+  :alt: Image of the Grade Range control.
+  :width: 600

 The above example shows that you have a pass/fail grade range, with a score of 50 as the cutoff.
-This is the default setting used when you create a course.
+This is the default setting for a new course.

-You use the grade range control to change these settings:
+You can adjust the grade range as needed.

-* To add a grade in the range, click the **+** icon.
+* To add a grade in the range, select the **+** icon.

   A new grade is added to the range between the existing grades.
 For example, if you add a grade in the default setting, the grade range changes to **F** (0 to 50), **B** (50 to 75), and **A** (75 to 100):

   .. image:: ../../../shared/building_and_running_chapters/Images/grade_range_b.png
-    :alt: Image of an altered Grade Range control
+    :alt: Image of an altered Grade Range control.
+    :width: 600

-* To change the score range, move the cursor over the line dividing two grades and then click and drag the line left or right.
+* To change the score range, move the cursor over the line dividing two grades and then select and drag the line left or right.

   You can see the range numbers of the two grades adjacent to the line change.
-  Release the mouse button when the line is where you want it.
+  Unselect the line when it is where you want it.

-* To change the name of the grade, double-click the current name of the grade to select it, and then start typing the name of the new grade.
-For example, if the original name of the grade is "Pass", you can double-click "Pass" and then type "Excellent" to replace the name.
+* To change the name of the grade, select the current name of the grade and start typing the name of the new grade.
+For example, if the original name of the grade is "Pass", you can select "Pass" and then type "Excellent" to replace the name.

   You cannot change **F** or **Fail**.

 * To remove a grade, move the cursor so that it is over the grade.

   A **remove** link appears above the grade.
-Click the link.
+Select the link.

   You cannot remove F or A.

-After you make any changes to the grade range, you must click **Save Changes** at the bottom of the page.
+After you make any changes to the grade range, you must select **Save Changes** at the bottom of the page.

 .. _Grade Ranges and Certificates: